 A thin radiative fog sampled during the first IOP of the experiment was then described.
-For this specific case, the AROME model was found to simulate a temporally longer and vertically thicker fog event and is not able to maintain the stratus cloud

-450 in the afternoon.
-After 1D assimilation of MWR observations, a large warming up to 5 K is observed within the first 500 m during the fog event associated with an increase in specific humidity and a decrease of LWP by 40 to 70 $g.m^{-2}$ consistent with in-situ measurements showing the large impact brought by MWR observations to modify the initial state of the model in fog conditions.
+For this specific case, the AROME model was found to simulate a temporally longer and vertically thicker fog event and is not able to maintain the stratus cloud in the afternoon.
+After 1D assimilation of MWR observations, a large warming up to 5 K is observed within the first 500 m during the fog event associated with an increase in specific humidity and a decrease of LWP by 40 to 70 g m-2 consistent with in situ measurements showing the large impact brought by MWR observations to modify the initial state of the model in fog conditions.

 Finally, a statistical evaluation of the expected model increments after assimilating MWR measurements has been conducted using tower measurements.
 Large forecast errors were observed in the AROME backgrounds with a tendency to overestimate the presence of fog.
-During missed fog profiles, 1D-Var increments pull towards lower temperature close to the ground and higher temperature above 100 m altitude, i.e. higher atmospheric stability.
+During missed fog profiles, 1D-Var increments pull towards lower temperatures close to the ground and higher temperatures above 100 m altitude, i.e. higher atmospheric stability.
 The largest analysis increments and background errors are observed during false alarms when the AROME forecasts tend to significantly overestimate the temperature cooling.
 Overall, RMSE values from 1.3 to 1.9 K are observed in the background against 0.6 K in the analysis.
-For specific humidity,

-- 460 analysis increments are small and below 1g.kg-1 within the fog layer.
-On the contrary, a large impact has been found on the LWP with increments up to 200 g.m-2 in extreme missed fog events.
-A larger impact was found on the IWV than the humidity profile with a RMSE with respect to tower measurements decreased from 1.3 kg.m-2 to 0.7 kg.m-2 during observed fog profiles.
-However, it was noted that the AROME backgrounds are more accurate on the IWV compared to temperature and LWP, which leaves less chances for improvement. - 465 Using for the first time the RTTOV-gb fast radiative transfer model, this study investigated the impact of assimilating MWR observations in the AROME model during fog conditions.
+For specific humidity, analysis increments are small and below 1 g kg^{-1} within the fog layer.
+On the contrary, a large impact has been found on the LWP with increments up to 200 g m-2 in extreme missed fog events.
+A larger impact was found on the IWV than the humidity profile with a RMSE with respect to tower measurements that decreased from 1.3 to $0.7\,\mathrm{kg}\,\mathrm{m}^{-2}$ during observed fog profiles.
+However, it was noted that the AROME backgrounds are more accurate for the IWV compared to temperature and LWP, which leaves less chances for improvement.

+Using for the first time the RTTOV-gb fast radiative transfer model, this study investigated the impact of assimilating MWR observations in the AROME model during fog conditions.
 This evaluation, previously limited to temperature profiles only, was extended to humidity and LWP.
 Promising results are shown, with significant positive impact on temperature and LWP and small but slightly positive impact on humidity.
 In order to confirm the results obtained in a 1D-Var framework, the next step is now to assimilate a real network of ground-based MWRs through a 3D-Var or 3D-EnVar data assimilation scheme.
-Following - 470 the recommendations of Caumont et al. (2016) and thanks the strong European collaboration built within the TOPROF and PROBE COST actions, 8 MWRs have been deployed in the South-West of France from October 2019 to April 2020 in the context of the international fog campaign SOFOG3D.
+Following the recommendations of Caumont et al. (2016) and thanks to the strong European collaboration built within the TOPROF and PROBE COST Actions, eight MWRs have been deployed in the south-west of

+France from October 2019 to April 2020 in the context of the international fog campaign SOFOG3D.
 The locations of the MWR units have been chosen to optimize their impact in the model specifically for fog forecast evaluation.
-A 1D-Var plus 3D-EnVar approach will be used to assimilate profiles retrieved through the 1D-Var algorithm presented here, taking the most out of the lessons learnt in this work. - 475 Data availability.
-The AROME forecasts are available on request on the website https://donneespubliques.meteofrance.fr/.
-Instrumental data are available on request to: frederic.burnet@meteo.fr.
+A 1D-Var plus 3D-EnVar approach will be used to assimilate profiles retrieved through the 1D-Var algorithm presented here, taking the most out of the lessons learnt in this work.

+Data availability.
+AROME forecasts are available on request to pauline.martinet@meteo.fr.
+Instrumental data are available on request to frederic.burnet@meteo.fr.